Juan David Ortiz: Personal life

-Ortiz was a member of the United States Border Patrol for ten years, where he worked as an intelligence operator.
+Ortiz was a member of the United States Border Patrol for 10 years, where he worked as an intelligence operator.
 He is also a United States Navy veteran, having served as a hospital corpsman from 2001 to 2009.
 He had no reported disciplinary issues while he served.
 He and his wife had three children.
 He earned a bachelor's degree from American Military University and a master's degree from St. Mary's University in Texas.

 The Sheriff's Chief Deputy said Ortiz planned to commit suicide by cop, stocking up on weapons and trying to goad police with his phone when arrested.
 In the hours before his arrest, he posted two goodbyes to people he knew on Facebook.

 Arrest

 On September 14, 2018, Erika Peña had escaped from Ortiz's vehicle after he threatened her with a gun.
 The shirtless Peña ran towards a state trooper who happened to be at the same gas station pumping gas.
-She relayed her situation to the officer, named the perpetrator as David, and provided the make and model of his car.
-A BOLO was then put out and officers later found David's car at a nearby convenience store while an unsuspecting David was close by.
-Once officers saw David, one of them explained to him from a distance that his vehicle was connected with murder cases.
-After that, David ran on foot to a nearby parking garage of the Ava Hotel where he was found in the bed of a truck and arrested.
+She relayed her situation to the officer, named Ortiz as the perpetrator, and provided the make and model of his car.
+A BOLO was then put out and officers later found his car at a nearby convenience store while an unsuspecting Ortiz was close by.
+Once officers saw Ortiz, one of them explained to him from a distance that his vehicle was connected with murder cases.
+After that, Ortiz ran on foot to a nearby parking garage of the Ava Hotel, where he was found in the bed of a truck and arrested.